 Dan, on the other hand, understands very clearly the value he’s creating for his clients.
 His clients likely recognize they are paying a premium, and therefore expect better everything.
 With those higher expectations come lower scores.
 Again – nothing is below met expectations, Dan is just setting and managing expectations very well, then delivering to those expectations very effectively.

 This is a pretty common scenario.
 We often see an inverse correlation between scores and experience – the more expert and experienced project managers set higher expectations and manage those expectations better.

 Those expectations are often set not by anything you say or do, but by the way you look.
 When two engineers walk into a meeting, one with silver hair and the look of experience; the other barely shaving and fresh out of school – clients immediately make all kinds of assumptions about the competence, experience, and capabilities of each engineer.
 It may not be fair and that’s why we always interpret scores as being about the client.
 We are measuring their perceptions and revealing them, so you can respond accordingly.

 What can Chris do differently in this scenario?
 We showed this chart to Chris, and he had an “aha!” moment of his own.
 Realizing the value he was creating, Chris began writing better proposals.
 He began asking for change orders on out-of-scope work.
 Six months later, his projects averaged 18% profit, and though the scores did come down some, they really didn’t drop much at all.

 This shows how feedback scores are not typically useful tools for managing staff.
 Participation in a feedback program, rather than the scores themselves, is much more instructional for evaluation purposes.
 Looking at this chart – I think we’d all rather hire Dan.

-If you’d like to see how using data-driven client feedback can drive more revenue, referrals, and repeat business, schedule a meeting with one of our Client Experience consultants.
+If you’d like to see how using data-driven customer feedback can drive more revenue, referrals, and repeat business, schedule a meeting with one of our Client Experience consultants.